Dimension Distortion by Right Coset Projections in the Heisenberg Group: Introduction

 Analogous, but in some cases weaker, results have been obtained when projections are restricted to a subfamily of planes \cite{Hproj2, IsoProj, FasslerOrponen, OberOber, Chen, OrpVen, THarris1}.
 In \cite{PS} the authors introduced the concept of transversal families of maps thus giving a vast generalization of Theorem~\ref{EucProj} which extended the result to many more families of mappings.
 The problem has also been studied outside of the Euclidean setting, specifically in the Heisenberg group, in \cite{HProj1, Hproj2}.
 There, the story is far from over.
-The families of ``projections" that arise naturally in this context, known as homogeneous projections, are not transversal in the sense of Peres and Schlag, and are otherwise quite difficult to work with.
+Two distinct families of ``projections" arise naturally in this context, known as homogeneous projections.
+Dimension distortion by one of these families, that of horizontal projections, can be tackled using transversality, but the other family, that of vertical projections, is not transversal in the sense of Peres and Schlag and is otherwise quite difficult to work with.
 Improving the known dimension distortion bounds in this context continues to be an active area of research with improvements being made recently in \cite{THarris2}.
 In this paper we continue the work in this direction by studying another natural, yet unstudied, family of projections in the Heisenberg group.
 Our approach also improves the known dimension distortion bound for the standard family of homogeneous projections studied in \cite{Hproj2}.